-The staff member will normally continue full pay during the stand down period unless disqualified or prevented from performing his/her duties by an external body.
-The Manager Professional Standards (or delegate) will discuss with the person what statement, if any, will be made to staff and the school community concerning his/her absence from school.
+The staff member will normally continue on full pay during the stand down period unless disqualified or prevented from performing his/her duties by an external body.
+The Manager Professional Standards and Safeguarding Office (or delegate) will discuss with the person what statement, if any, will be made to staff and the school community concerning his/her absence from school.
 Any such statement will be subject to restrictions contained in legislation.
 Pastoral care and support